textpattern/textpattern.github.io/brand/user-docs-guide.md

 Widowed words happen when the last word of a title wraps to a new line by itself.
 You may not like it.
 Prevent widowed words from happening by selecting ‘Yes’ for the *Prevent widowed words in article titles?* preference in the Publish section of the Preferences panel.
 {:.example}

 As in earlier examples, additional strings are used (correctly) and lots of context is involved to make them clear.
-The string were concerned with here is the preference label posed as a question, distinguished by emphasized text.
+The string we're concerned with here is the preference label posed as a question, distinguished by emphasized text.
 Without the emphasis, the string would be much harder to see and understand.

 ### Option strings